How To Decouple A Subwoofer From The Floor

 Since humans are more sensitive to higher frequency sounds on average, it’s actually easier for us to hear them when we’re in the same space as that source.

-However at the same time, they’re also more easily absorbed by a material since higher frequencies don’t have as much energy.
+However at the same time, they may be absorbed easier (depending on the material) since higher frequencies don’t have as much energy.

 Combining all of these things, that means bass waves have the potential to be much more audible outside your space even if you don’t want them to be due to the simple fact that they just have more energy and travel way farther.

-This is an oversimplification of course since audio & sound theory can get very complicated very quickly, but that’s just the general idea of it.
+This is an oversimplification of course since audio & sound theory can get very complicated very quickly, and there’s lots of variables that can change things.

 Of course proper subwoofer placement is important too, but decoupling can be a crucial part when it comes to the subwoofer’s installation and bass you experience.

-Decoupling, to put it simply, is basically separating your subwoofer’s cabinet from the floor so that the bass waves it emits doesn’t travel through the floor and walls.
+Decoupling, to put it simply, is basically separating your subwoofer’s cabinet from the floor so that those bass waves it emits doesn’t travel through the floor and walls.

-A good portion of subwoofers come with feet attached at the bottom to separate the cabinet from the floor.
+A good portion of subwoofers often come with feet attached at the bottom to separate the cabinet from the floor, though in saying that I’ve noticed that they sometimes don’t prevent these waves from traveling which can affect sound quality.

 However proper decoupling is much more efficient and can have a number of advantages with regards to audio quality.